Chemical Sustainability: The Train is Gathering Momentum, Are Risks Lying Around the Bend?

 Technical and economic development for energy transition, reduced greenhouse gases, and plastic circularity is accelerating rapidly for the petrochemical industry.
 The plastics industry is now fully engaged in a transformation that will require unprecedented investment to scale new recycling technologies.
 Stakeholders who are leading the industry transition are redefining their business models and embracing new levers to overcome disruptions that inevitably arise when redefining a value chain.
 This program will explore the various levers and supporting policies needed to effect a successful transition to a circular plastics industry from the perspectives of various stakeholder groups.

-Nick Vafiadis, Vice President, Plastics, Chemical Market Analytics by OPIS
+Anthony Palmer, Vice President, Global Circular Plastic Sustainability, Chemical Market Analytics by OPIS

 Session 1: State of Play – Recycling Technology & Assets